Are you thinking about moving to Denver?

 In 1893, Katharine Lee Bates sat atop Pikes Peak and wrote “America the Beautiful,” one of the most well-known patriotic songs of our time.
 Just about 100 miles away from that summit at the base of the Rocky Mountains sits Denver, Colorado.
-With its blue skies and panoramic mountain views, Denver a.k.a. the Mile High City is perhaps one of the most beautiful areas in the country.
+With its blue skies and panoramic mountain views, Denver, a.k.a. the Mile High City is perhaps one of the most beautiful areas in the country.
+In fact, its beauty has inspired countless other authors, musicians, and pop culture icons.

 Would you move to Denver?
-The area boasts a strong economy and is an idyllic mountain getaway that will take your breath away, both literally and figuratively.
+The area boasts a strong economy and a shiny, new façade that will take your breath away, both literally and figuratively.
 But some argue that it’s overcrowded and expensive.
 We’re exploring some other reasons why you might want to stay or stay away.
-These pros and cons should help you decide if living in Denver is in fact the right choice for you.
+These living in Denver pros and cons should help you decide if Denver is, in fact, the right choice for you.
 Have some advice you’d like to share with potential residents?
 Let us know in the comments below!

-One pro of living in Denver is that regardless of which neighborhood you choose, you won’t be far from quality views.
-The metro is surrounded by 140 miles of panoramic mountain views, totaling 200 visible peaks.
+If you can stomach the prices, one major pro of living in Denver is the views.
+No matter which neighborhood you choose, the metro area is surrounded by 140 miles of panoramic mountain vistas, including 200 visible peaks.

 Fast-paced living with a relaxed vibe is possible in any of the following city neighborhoods.
-However, each area offers a little something different, which make picking the right one that much more important.
+However, each area offers a little something different, which makes picking the right one that much more important.
+Here are a few of the best places to live in Denver.

 We spoke with seasoned broker and real estate agent, Irene Glazer of Live Urban Real Estate for some insight.
 “Preference on which neighborhood to choose can vary widely based on taste and budget,” Glazer explains.
 “Do you like urban, suburban, hip, up-and-coming, walkable, trendy, affordable, accessible to mountains/downtown, parks?
 Denver has a wonderful array that will fit most any lifestyle.”

-Glazer gave us a sampling of a few Denver neighborhoods that have their own unique charm and character.
+Glazer gave us a sampling of a few more under-the-radar Denver neighborhoods that have their own unique charm and character.

-Platt Park — This area is located in Southeast Denver and is bounded by Downing, Broadway, Evans and I-25, Platt Park is seeing many of its older homes remodeled for 21st century living as well as quite a few new builds and pop-tops.
-The neighborhood is lovely, charming and walkable with one of the best/quaintest shopping districts, South Pearl Street.
+This area is located in Southeast Denver and is bounded by Downing, Broadway, Evans, and I-25.
+Platt Park is seeing many of its older homes remodeled for 21st century living as well as quite a few new builds and pop-tops.
+The neighborhood is lovely, charming, and walkable with one of the quaintest shopping districts, South Pearl Street.
 Don’t miss the summertime Farmer’s Market because it’s arguably the best in the city.

 Denver Suburbs to Consider: